 The millennium ushered in a period of renewed creative vigour that saw Marianne return to her acting career in Intimacy (2001), Marie Antoinette (2006), and her acclaimed starring role in Irina Palm (2006) for which she was nominated at the EFA for best actress.
 Two acclaimed albums followed based around collaborations with other artists that put her firmly back in the rock idiom Kissin’ Time (2002) with Billy Corgan, Beck, Pulp and Blur and more successfully with PJ Harvey, Nick Cave, Damon Albarn and Jon Brion on Before The Poison (2004).
 Marianne also returned to the stage in The Black Rider (2004), a Faustian musical written by old friends Tom Waits and the late William Burroughs.

 Marianne’s next album Easy Come, Easy Go was an eclectic collection of cover versions.
-Released at the end of September 2008 the album was recorded at the historic Sear Sound studios in New York.
-The album includes interpretations of songs from such varied artists as Merle Haggard’s Sing Me Back Home and Morrissey’s Dear God Please Help Me, and also reunited Marianne with Marc Ribot, and Barry Reynolds.
-Critical reception was overwhelmingly positive, and the album was hailed as one of her best to date, and went on to be one of her most commercially successful.
-Marianne did a series of special performances throughout 2008 and 2009 of Shakespeare’s love sonnets, reading a selection with a cello accompaniment by Vincent Segal.
-Marianne returned to the studio to record Horses and High Heels which was again produced by Hal Willner, and for which she wrote five of the six original songs on the album.
+Released at the end of September 2008 the album was recorded at the historic Sear Sound studios in New York, and included a wide variety of interpretations including Merle Haggard’s Sing Me Back Home and Morrissey’s Dear God Please Help Me, the album also reunited Marianne with Marc Ribot, and Barry Reynolds.
+Critical reception was overwhelmingly positive, and Easy Come, Easy Go went on to become one of her most commercially successful.
+Throughout 2008 and 2009 Marianne did a series of special spoken word performances of Shakespeare’s love sonnets, accompanied by Vincent Segal on cello.
+In 2011 Marianne returned to the studio to record Horses and High Heels which was again produced by Hal Willner, and for which she wrote five of the six original songs on the album.

 In 2012 Marianne fulfilled a career long ambition to appear in a new fully staged production of The Seven Deadly Sins at the Landestheatre in Linz, choreographed and staged by Jochen Ulrich.
 The production was well received, with MOJO magazine declaring it “a career highlight” for Marianne.
 Whilst performing in Linz, Marianne also filmed an episode of the BBC genealogy programme Who Do You Think You Are? where she investigated her mother Eva’s early life as a dancer in 1920s Berlin researching her precarious existence in Vienna during World War Two and her families involvement with the Austrian Resistance.
-In 2014 Marianne celebrated the 50th anniversary of her musical career, and fittingly released one of her most acclaimed albums to date.
-Entitled Give My Love To London, the album was a characteristically far-reaching and eclectic offering that once again saw Marianne working with a set of collaborators that ably support her special gifts as a singer and lyricist.
-The music has been written by Pink Floyd’s Roger Waters, Nick Cave, Anna Calvi, Steve Earle, Pat Leonard, and Tom McRae.
+In 2014 Marianne celebrated the 50th anniversary of her musical career, with one of her most acclaimed albums to date.
+Entitled Give My Love To London, the record was a characteristically far-reaching and eclectic offering that once again saw Marianne working with a set of collaborators that ably support her special gifts as a singer and lyricist.
+The music was written by Roger Waters, Nick Cave, Anna Calvi, Steve Earle, Pat Leonard, and Tom McRae.

 Marianne was also the subject of a luxury photo book Marianne Faithfull: A Life On Record edited by herself and Francois Ravard, published by Rizzoli, featuring iconic images of Marianne by major photographers including Helmut Newton, David Bailey, Ellen Von Unwerth, Bruce Weber, Cecil Beaton and Robert Mapplethorpe.
-In 2016 Marianne released a live album called No Exit (CD/DVD) recorded on her acclaimed 50th anniversary tour with her band: Rob Ellis, Jonny Bridgewood, Ed Harcourt and Rob Mcvey.
+In 2016 Marianne released a live album called No Exit (CD/DVD) recorded on her final tour in 2014/16 with her band: Rob Ellis, Jonny Bridgewood, Ed Harcourt, Head and Rob Mcvey.

-In 2021 Marianne releases one of the most distinctive and singular albums of her long, extraordinary life and career.
-It was recorded just before and during the first Covid-19 lockdown – during which the singer herself became infected and almost died of the disease – with musical friends and family including not only composer Warren Ellis but Nick Cave, Brian Eno, cellist Vincent Ségal and producer-engineer Head.
-Called She Walks in Beauty the album fulfils Faithfull’s long-held ambition to record an album of poetry with music.
+In 2021 Marianne released one of the most distinctive and singular albums of her long, extraordinary life and career with musical friends and family including Warren Ellis, Nick Cave, Brian Eno, cellist Vincent Ségal and producer-engineer Head.
+Called She Walks in Beauty the album fulfilled Marianne’s long-held ambition to release an album of poetry with music.
+Recorded just before and during the Covid-19 pandemic, Marianne became infected and almost died of the disease.

-While the defining statements of many artists are made during their early years, Marianne Faithfull continues to develop her own voice: She sets herself aside from her contemporaries in her continuing quest to explore new creative areas in a career that has always been a positive process of self-assertion.
+Ongoing health problems made work a challenge, but undaunted Marianne returned with Burning Moonlight, a four track EP recorded to commemorate her 60th anniversary in music and conceived as a tribute to her two debut albums.
+Mixing her pop roots with her folk influences, these four last songs bring Marianne’s career full circle and reflect a lifetime of musical creativity.
+While the defining statements of many artists are made during their early years, Marianne continued to develop her own voice: She set herself aside from her contemporaries with her continuing quest to explore new creative areas in a career that was always a positive process of self-assertion.